Stay Safe by using your Common Sense on Safari.

 Your doctor will give you a Malaria Prevention Regimen

-Yellow Fever vaccinations and the resulting certificate are required to enter Uganda, and a malaria regimen is not required but an unwritten must for your Safari.
+Yellow fever vaccinations and the resulting certificate are required to enter Uganda, and a malaria regimen is not required but is an unwritten must for your Safari.
 Additionally, a COVID-19 vaccination Card is simply a must for travelers.

 The Centers for Disease Control and Prevention website offers the most up-to-date information regarding vaccinations and shots needed or recommended.